Chirag-Satwani/Java-Mini-Project-Login-and-Registration-page-using-swing-appication/README.md

 or

 if you have downloaded files (database24 and swingapplication) then, go to swinApplication24/dist/jar file by opning the jar file, you will be able to see the GUI

+Necessary to download sqlyog.exe under mysql link to observe changes in your database.
+By Registring through GUI